 8. Emergency Notification System - IU Notify

-Please note: It is important that you keep your contact information up-to-date in OneStart (onestart.iu.edu) to ensure you can be reached via IU-Notify.
-Once you log in to OneStart, select the Notifications tab and then the IU-Notify link in the left sidebar.
+Please note: It is important that you keep your contact information up-to-date in One.IU.edu to ensure you can be reached via IU-Notify.
+Once you log in to One.IU.edu, select the Change Emergency Notifications task.
 Once there, you can review and update your phone numbers and non-IU e-mail address.
 You can also add more information and choose to receive text alerts by adding your cell phone number in the text field.

 Payroll - Indiana University